 /Applications, Setup Assistant won’t copy any older files over newer versions it has just installed.

 Documents & Data: If you have just one user account, you’ll see a checkbox labeled Documents & Data — this refers to the data in your user account.
 Click Edit to view its contents.
 In the dialog that appears, you can deselect any top-level folder within the account, except for the Library folder.
 Along with the visible top-level folders is a folder called Other Data.
 Apple doesn’t specify what this includes and my tests to find out have been inconclusive, so I suggest leaving it selected just in case it contains anything you need.
 Finally, there’s a checkbox labeled “Other files and folders.”
-This option refers to any files or folders at the root level of your old volume as well as anything in the
+This option refers to any files or folders at the root level of your old volume as well as

 /Users/Sharedfolder.
 I suggest leaving this checkbox selected.